tokenika/eosfactory/docs/sphinx/source/cases/04_account/case.md

 ## Context

 *EOSFactory* wraps *EOSIO* accounts using Python objects, i.e. instances of the `Account` class.
-What's more, account objects can be associated with smart-contracts and then manage them.
+What's more, an account object can be associated with a smart-contract and then manage it.

 ## Case

 #### Create a new account

-Start a local testnet, create a wallet and then create a master account referenced by a global variable called `master`:
+Start a local testnet, create a wallet and then create a special master account referenced by a global variable called `master`:

 ```
 reset()